The Best Swedish Cinnamon Buns

-A fluffy knot of fragrant cinnamon, these Swedish Cinnamon Buns are the cousin of the famous cinnamon rolls; they contain less sugar but as much fluff!
+A fluffy knot of fragrant cinnamon and cardamom, these Swedish Cinnamon Buns are the cousin of the famous cinnamon rolls; they contain less sugar but as much fluff!

 This Swedish Cinnamon Buns recipe comes from my sweet Estonian friend, Kristelle.
 She is cracking at baking; she can make everything and always tries new stuff.
 A dangerous friend for someone on a diet, I must say.
 She told me this recipe was used back in Estonia but in a bigger version, similar to Babka.
 They make these massive cinnamon knot cakes up there, but it will be small ones down here today.
 These buns are flagrant and easy to make; nothing compares to a freshly baked cinnamon bun!
 Plus, the kids enjoy them!